 Jennifer Le Blanc is an actress and playwright working in California and New York.
-She is currently playing the role of Roxanne in Lisa Tromovitch’s world premiere of her adaptation of Cyrano de Bergerac at Livermore Shakespeare Festival and in Cyrano! at Pacific Repertory Theatre.
+She recently played the role of Roxanne in Lisa Tromovitch’s world premiere of her adaptation of Cyrano de Bergerac at Livermore Shakespeare Festival and in Cyrano! at Pacific Repertory Theatre.

-Recently she performed the roles of Alice in Lauren Gunderson’s world premiere, Book of Will at the Denver Center for the Performing Arts, Cordelia / Fool in King Lear & Viola in Twelfth Night at Pacific Repertory Theatre in Carmel, CA, and the role of Emily in Sacramento at Capital Stage‘s production of Ayad Akhtar’s Disgraced.
+Recently she performed the roles of Alice in Lauren Gunderson’s world premiere, Book of Will at the Desnver Center for the Performing Arts, Cordelia / Fool in King Lear & Viola in Twelfth Night at Pacific Repertory Theatre in Carmel, CA, and the role of Emily in Sacramento at Capital Stage‘s production of Ayad Akhtar’s Disgraced.

 In 2015, her staged adaptation of Daniel Defoe’s Moll Flanders premiered in Carmel, CA with sold-out audiences at Pacific Repertory Theatre in Carmel, CA… and another adaptation We Made Bread was produced by the Arabian Shakespeare Festival.
 This work focused on the experiences of Kuwaiti women during the 1990 Iraqi occupation.